scoutapp/slate_apm_help/source/includes/_nodejs.md

 <h2 id="nodejs-troubleshooting">Troubleshooting</h2>

 Not seeing data?
-Email support@scoutapm.com with:
+[Email support@scoutapm.com](mailto:support@scoutapm.com?subject=New%20Support%20Ticket%20%5bYour%20App%5d&body=Scout%20Link%20to%20your%20app:%20%0A%0dNodeJS%20Version:%20%0A%0dFramework:%20%0A%0dScout%20logs:%20%0A%0d) with:

 * A link to your app within Scout (if applicable)
 * Your NodeJS version
-* The name of the framework and version you are trying to instrument, e.g. Express 5.8
+* The name of the framework and version you are trying to instrument, e.g. Express 4.17.0
 * <a href="#nodejs-logging">Scout logs</a>

 We typically respond within a couple of hours during the business day.